Talk with a Military Divorce Attorney Near You in Austin, Texas

 How to File for a Military Divorce in Texas?

-When military personnel or their spouse has decided to go ahead with a divorce, they should file a petition in the Texas County where they reside.
+When military personnel or their spouse have decided to go ahead with a divorce, they should file a petition in the Texas County where they reside.
 Having an expert divorce lawyer on your side from the beginning will help you navigate the process.

 According to state law, the individual petitioning for divorce should have been a resident of the state for a minimum of 90 days.
 A service member who has been stationed in Texas for this minimum period is also eligible to file a divorce in the state.

 In civilian divorces, if a party fails to respond to certain requests, he or she could be held in default.
-But the rules are slightly different for military personnel in Texas because their nature of work is such that they may be located abroad or in regions where communication is slow or limited.
+However, the rules are slightly different for military personnel in Texas because their nature of work is such that they may be located abroad or in regions where communication is slow or limited.

 Considering these factors, military members are protected from default under the Service Members Civil Relief Act.